techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 23. }

 What is the result?
 (Choose one.)

-a. collie
+A. collie

-b. harrier
+B. harrier

-c.
-Compilation fails.
+C. Compilation fails.

-d. collie harrier
+D. collie harrier
 e.
 An exception is thrown at runtime. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: